Paternity Leave and Pay

 I am not entitled to paternity leave or pay, can I still take time off?

-If you are an employee, but are not entitled to paternity leave, you may be able to take a short amount of unpaid time off for dependants when the baby is born.
+If you are not entitled to paternity leave, you may be able to take a short amount of unpaid time off for dependants (if you are an employee) when the baby is born.
 If you cannot take paternity leave or time off for dependants, or you need more paid time off, you could ask your employer for annual leave.

 Unpaid parental leave can also be taken by eligible employees when a child is born.